pieroproietti/get-eggs/documentation/HOWTO.md

 # how to get a colibri on Arch or Debian/Devuan/Ubuntu

+We are going to describe how to go from a minimal standard installation to a complete remasterable system using addaura.

 ## Arch
 I started with latest version of archiso: `archlinux-2023.09.01-x86_64.iso`.